-- c) "Subject to review" following an ejection, may include - i) excessive verbal abuse of anyone following ejection - ii) failure to leave the playing area, within a reasonable time following ejection - iii) obstructing the play of the game or generally causing a nuisance or disturbance of the play of the game; - iv) physical contact with any umpire before, at the time of, or after an ejection; - v) any circumstances where there is appearance of a deliberate attempt to injure any member or spectator. - 4.08 In the course of a provincial playoff play, in any one-year, if a member is ejected twice, then that member will be forthwith suspended for the balance of that playoff series, pending a discipline investigation of that member's conduct by the Commissioner as contemplated under these guidelines. - 4.09 Notice of Discipline may be given by any means, including facsimile, letter, telephone, email or other manner that will reasonably bring notice to the subject member or members of the Discipline. - 4.10 A member of the Association under suspension shall not be allowed to participate in any game, any practice and any other event until such time as the suspension is served. - 4.11 Any member of the Association who is disciplined by the Commissioner or Assistant Commissioner may appeal all or any part of that discipline order to the Board of Governors of the Association. - 4.12 An appeal shall be in writing and must be filed within 48 hours of Notice of Discipline to the member, of the discipline order, together with an Appeal deposit of \$200.00. - 4.13 Upon the filing of an Appeal, the President shall appoint an impartial hearing committee and fix a date for the hearing of the member's appeal as soon as reasonably possible. - 4.14 The Appeal Committee may: - a) consider the discipline order of the Commissioner or Assistant Commissioner - b) any other information that it considers necessary and appropriate in the circumstances, - c) may dismiss the appeal, or - d) allow the appeal in whole or in part; or - e) make such order as it deems just and reasonable in all of the circumstances. - 4.15 The Appeal Committee shall further order the Appeal deposit of \$200 to be paid over to the Association (if the Appeal is dismissed) or refunded to the Appellant (if the Appeal is allowed, in whole or in part). - The decision of the Appeal Committee on any Appeal shall be final. - 4.16 That each coach / manager shall be responsible for the conduct of fans for their respective teams, and in the event of unsatisfactory fan conduct, the umpire may request the coach to control and stop that conduct or take such other steps as may be reasonably taken (including requesting the assistance of the person responsible for the ball park), failing which the umpire may order the game forfeited. - 4.17 Should a Coach get ejected from a game they must leave the vicinity of the ball diamond immediately.
-Failure to do so will result in an AUTOMATIC 3-GAME SUSPENSION.
-(2017)
+- 4.03 The Commissioner or Co-Commissioner may discipline any member (individually or as a member of a team) of the Association, as he considers suitable in all the circumstances, including reprimand, suspension and the imposition of conditions as necessary to ensure appropriate conduct. - 4.04 The maximum suspension that may be assessed by the Commissioner or Co-Commissioner is 10 games. - 4.05 The Commissioner or Co-Commissioner may delegate this "power to discipline" to Divisional Supervisors, or Governors or to such other persons as he sees fit in the circumstances (including conduct of other members during Zone Playoffs and Provincial Championships). - 4.06 When a member is ejected from a Baseball game, a written report of that ejection shall be filed with the Association Office. - 4.07 The Commissioner or Co-Commissioner may investigate any ejection, as they consider necessary. - 4.08 In the course of a provincial playoff play, in any one-year, if a member is ejected twice, then that member will be forthwith suspended for the balance of that playoff series, pending a discipline investigation of that member's conduct by the Commissioner as contemplated under these guidelines. - 4.09 Notice of Discipline may be given by any means, including facsimile, letter, telephone, email or other manner that will reasonably bring notice to the subject member or members of the Discipline. - 4.10 A member of the Association under suspension shall not be allowed to participate in any game, any practice and any other event until such time as the suspension is served or the appeal of the suspension is heard. - 4.11 Any member of the Association who is disciplined by the Commissioner or Co-Commissioner may appeal all or any part of that discipline order to the Board of Governors of the Association. - 4.12 An appeal shall be in writing and must be filed within 48 hours of receipt of the Notice of Discipline by the member, together with an Appeal deposit of \$200.00. - 4.13 Upon the filing of an Appeal, the President shall appoint an impartial hearing committee and fix a date for the hearing of the member's appeal as soon as reasonably possible. - 4.14 The Appeal Committee may: - a) Consider the discipline order of the Commissioner or Assistant Commissioner - b) Any other information that it considers necessary and appropriate in the circumstances - c) May dismiss the appeal, or - d) Allow the appeal in whole or in part; or - e) Make such order as it deems just and reasonable in all of the circumstances. - f) The appeal committee, if requested by the member, may allow the member to continue to participate in Baseball Sask activities, until such time as the member's appeal has been heard. - 4.15 The Appeal Committee shall further order the Appeal deposit of \$200.00 to be paid over to the Association (if the Appeal is dismissed) or refunded to the Appellant (if the Appeal is allowed, in whole or in part).

+The decision of the Appeal Committee on any Appeal shall be final.